-Summary of Proposed Changes
+Summary of Changes

-- Establishing a Floor for a “Lack of Sufficient Jobs”: Only areas with unemployment rates above the “natural rate of unemployment” or more than 5%, would be considered for waivers.
-This rule is establishing a 7% (unemployment rate) floor for waiver requests.
-USDA is open to receiving feedback on a 6% or 10% floor as well.
+- Establishes a Floor for a “Lack of Sufficient Jobs”: Only areas with unemployment rates above the “natural rate of unemployment” or more than 5%, would be considered for waivers.

-- Limiting Use of Alternative Data for Waiver Request Applications: USDA will approve waiver requests using alternative data—data not from the Bureau of Labor Statistics (BLS) unemployment data—only in exceptional circumstances such as reservations or U.S. territories.
+- Limits Use of Alternative Data for Waiver Request Applications: USDA will approve waiver requests using alternative data—data not from the Bureau of Labor Statistics (BLS) unemployment data—only in exceptional circumstances such as reservations or U.S. territories.

-Effects of Proposed Changes
+Effects of Changes

 Opinions from Federal Officials

-Sixty five Representatives signed a letter in support of the proposed rule, citing the nation’s strong economy and the growing number of individuals who are not working.
+Sixty-five representatives signed a letter in support of the proposed rule, citing the nation’s strong economy and the growing number of individuals who are not working.

-Forty-seven Senators signed a letter against the proposed rule, highlighting the rule’s rejection of Congressional Intent evidenced in the Agriculture Improvement Act of 2018 and the unique conditions and needs of each locality in combatting food insecurity.
+Forty-seven senators signed a letter against the proposed rule, highlighting the rule’s rejection of Congressional Intent evidenced in the Agriculture Improvement Act of 2018 and the unique conditions and needs of each locality in combatting food insecurity.

 The U.S. House of Representatives filed an amicus brief against the proposed rule in the U.S. District Court for the District of Columbia in the case District of Columbia, et al. v.
 U.S. Department of Agriculture.